-A trade mark may be limited in whole or in part to one or more specified colours, and in any such case the fact that it is so limited shall be taken into consideration by the Registrar or the Court, as the case may be, having to decide on the distinctive character of the trade mark.
+18. A trade mark may be limited in whole or in part to one or Effect of more specified colours, and in any such case the fact that it is so limitation as to colour, limited shall be taken into consideration by any tribunal having to and of decide on the distinctive character of the trade mark.